 While COVID-19 is a new virus, case management and contact tracing is something that is well established in Public Health.
 The Health Unit does this work for a variety of infectious diseases and sexually transmitted infections.

 - When a COVID-19 positive case is identified this triggers an investigation by public health.
-Public health staff interviews the individual as soon as possible to assess the potential exposures in the previous 14 days that may have led to developing COVID-19, and to identify everyone they’ve had a close contact with during the time they may have been infectious (i.e. up to 2 days before they were sick).
+Public health staff interviews the individual as soon as possible to assess the potential exposures in the previous 14 days that may have led to developing COVID-19, and to identify everyone they’ve had a close contact with during the time they may have been infectious (e.g., up to 2 days before they were sick).

-- The individual with COVID-19 (regardless of vaccination status – fully/not fully vaccinated*) is directed to self-isolate for 14 days from symptom onset, and provided guidance on how to do this (they receive this document after their test).
+- The individual with COVID-19 (regardless of vaccination status – fully/not fully vaccinated*) is directed to self-isolate for 10 days from symptom onset, and provided guidance on how to do this (they receive this document after their test).
 In addition, they are asked to monitor their symptoms.

 - Public health staff follows the individual for the duration of the illness to provide support and give advice such as getting enough rest, eating nutritious food, staying hydrated with fluids like water, and managing their symptoms with over the counter medications.